Tennessee State Park Wedding

 What’s the best advice you have for planning your wedding now that you’re on the other side?

 If you’ve spent your whole time planning scrimping and saving, let yourself splurge a little at the end, especially on things that otherwise stress you out.
 I researched and compared prices exhaustively all along, but when it came time to buy the alcohol, I just went to two stores, because I was exhausted.
-I don’t know if we got the best deal, I know it fit the budget and it got done.
+I don’t know if we got the best deal, I knew it fit the budget and it got done.
 I had asked my bridesmaids to pay to have their hair done, but we had wiggle room at the end, and when it came down to it I was happy to write that check so they didn’t have to worry about it.

-Actually I have two tips– the second one is that you have to decide to enjoy your day, and to let all the stresses and things that go wrong (and they will) fade away.
-I am so type A and had planned this wedding weekend down to a T, but rain all weekend threw all our plans out the window.
+Actually, I have two tips– the second one is that you have to decide to enjoy your day, and to let all the stresses and things that go wrong (and they will) fade away.
+I am so type-A and had planned this wedding weekend down to a T, but rain all weekend threw all our plans out the window.
 I had decided not to let anything bother me and enjoy the day, so I kept a smile on my face, and it really didn’t bother me.
 REALLY.
 I had to try hard to do this, but it worked.
 I focused on being in the moment and enjoying all my friends and family, and tuning out any negativity.
 I literally walked away from people a few times because they were bringing me down.
 And I had an awesome day with my new husband.

 What was your biggest splurge?

 Chair covers, which we spent almost $700 on.
 Dave really really wanted them (and he only cared about three or four things during the whole planning process), and I thought it was a waste of money.
 He found the money to pay for them, and he was totally right.
 When we set up the reception room, it made SUCH a difference.
-The room was pretty drab, and the existing chairs were ugly, but the chaircovers really did turn it into a more formal, beautiful space.
+The room was pretty drab, and the existing chairs were ugly, but the chair covers really did turn it into a more formal, beautiful space.

 What was your favorite detail?

-My dress/ shoes.
+My dress/shoes.
 I was comfortable and felt so beautiful all day, and like myself.
 I worked really hard on the dress but I got what I wanted, it reflected my personality and style.
 Loved it.

 What is the most memorable moment of your day?

 Really it was lots of moments all day long.
 We had monsoon rains all weekend, and I had to decide on the morning of our wedding whether to move the ceremony inside to the reception venue.
 We so wanted to be married beside the beautiful lake, but the whole area was a muddy mess, so I made the decision to move it inside (Dave was golfing in the rain when it was time to make this call but he later agreed).
 Once the decision to move it inside was made, all my weather worries faded away because it was out of my hands, I loosened up and just enjoyed the day! ( We did get to take some photos by the lake during a break in the rain, so I can pretend we got married there.)
 All day long, we were moving things around and making changes from our well-laid plans, which could have been REALLY stressful, but it wasn’t.
-I ended up spending a lot more time with Dave and a few key helpers (my stepmom was a hero) than I expected, and they just lifted us up.
+I ended up spending a lot more time with Dave and a few key friends and family as wedding helpers (my stepmom was a hero) than I expected, and they just lifted us up.
 These are the moments I remember– it really felt like a team effort, and we pulled it off.
 I felt married that morning even before the ceremony, when Dave was helping me move things around and we just had to figure out how to make it work, together.
 I was never more certain that he was the right one.